Print Version of Vaccine Advisory 9 (PDF, 93KB)

 - The 2008-2009 trivalent vaccine virus strains are A/Brisbane/59/2007 (H1N1)-like, A/Brisbane/10/2007 (H3N2)-like, and B/Florida/4/2006-like antigens.

-- Annual recommendations for adults for 2008 have not changed and can be found at [link no longer active.
-Please see CDC ACIP home page.]
+- Annual recommendations for adults for 2008 have not changed.
+Please see the CDC ACIP home page.

-- The antiviral medications recommended for treatment of influenza (oseltamivir or zanamivir) have not changed for the 2008-2009 influenza season and can be found at www.cdc.gov/mmwr/preview/mmwrhtml/rr5606a1.htm.
+- The antiviral medications recommended for treatment of influenza (oseltamivir or zanamivir) have not changed for the 2008-2009 influenza season and can be found in CDC's Morbidity and Mortality Weekly Report (MMWR) for July 13, 2007.

 2) Texas Vaccines for Children Program